|Nutritional Guidelines (per serving)|

 Melt the lard in a large stockpot or Dutch oven over high heat, taking care not to burn the fat.

 Add the onions, rutabaga, carrots, and leeks to the hot fat and brown for about 3 minutes, stirring constantly.
 Remove the vegetables with a slotted spoon.

 Raise the heat and add the beef to the pan and brown on all sides.
-Return the browned vegetables to the pan with the bacon pieces and bay leaf and thyme.
+Return the browned vegetables to the pan with the bacon pieces, bay leaf, and thyme.

 Cover the meat and vegetables with cold water and bring to a boil.
 Lower the heat and simmer for 2 hours, or until the beef is tender.